🔥Crypto Fireside #7 — Interviews with crypto people.

 The other part that was really cool was the deflationary nature of the asset.
 The economic parts are almost more interesting than the technological parts.
 Either way, it’s a very cool marriage: This was such an achievement of technology and economics, of human ingenuity, that we wanted to build a business in and around bitcoin.
 It wasn’t so much the gaming side, it was the bitcoin side, the crypto side: This is fascinating, what can we build?
 Our experience at the time was mostly in gaming, so gaming made sense.
 At the time, as interesting and as fascinating as we found bitcoin, there was no utility to it, you couldn’t really do anything with it but we figured that in gaming, we can actually do something with it.

 To understand that, you need to understand the nature of online payments, which generally means buying stuff with a credit card.
 The way a credit card is designed is what we call a “pull” payment.
 You make your transaction and the merchant pulls money out of your credit card acquirer, and your acquirer will pull money out of your account.
 So money is basically pulled from you.
-If you made a transaction with someone who didn’t deliver what you bought, you can raise an objection or a fraud complaint, and the transaction gets cancelled.
+If you made a transaction with someone who didn’t deliver what you bought, you can raise an objection or a fraud complaint, and the transaction gets canceled.
 The way that you’re protected is because you’ve stopped them from pulling that money.
-In gaming, that meant a lot of issues with fraud, because people would maliciously and fraudulently claim that these charges weren’t authorised, when in fact they were, so the funds were blocked and weren’t able to be pulled out of your account.
+In gaming, that meant a lot of issues with fraud, because people would maliciously and fraudulently claim that these charges weren’t authorized, when in fact they were, so the funds were blocked and weren’t able to be pulled out of your account.

 Bitcoin is totally different.
 It’s what you call a “push” payment.
 Rather than having the funds pulled out of my account, I have to actively push it to you, so I don’t have any recourse to recover it, rather you’re the one that has control.
 The balance of power has shifted a little bit.
 It means that from an operator’s perspective, you don’t have to deal with payment fraud.
 You don’t have to deal with chargebacks, those sorts of things, and that’s cool.
 So it solves a lot of issues for gaming operators who receive and send money.
-They can do it in a way now that is way cheaper, you can transact from anywhere instantly at extremely low cost, and with zero risks of fraud or chargeback.
+They can do it in a way now that is way cheaper, you can transact from anywhere instantly at an extremely low cost, and with zero risks of fraud or chargeback.

 🔥How did you know there was a demand for your product?